 A Room With A View is a 1985 film based on the E.M.
 Forster novel of the same name.
 The movie was nominated for eight academy awards and won three: Best Adapted Screenplay, Best Costume Design and Best Art Direction.
 The movie also won a Golden Globe award and five British Academy Film Awards.

-The star-studded cast of “A Room With A View” features Helena Bonham Carter, Daniel Day-Lewis, Maggie Smith and Judi Dench.
+The star-studded cast of this movie set in Florence features Helena Bonham Carter, Daniel Day-Lewis, Maggie Smith and Judi Dench.
 This romance film features Florence landmarks such as the Piazza Della Signoria, the Hotel Degli Orafi and the Church of Santa Croce.

 The Life Aquatic With Steve Zissou